Benex254/FastAnime/README.md

 **Other external dependencies that will just make your experience better:**

+- [webtorrent-cli](https://github.com/webtorrent/webtorrent-cli) used when the provider is nyaa
 - [ffmpeg](https://www.ffmpeg.org/) is required to be in your path environment variables to properly download [hls](https://www.cloudflare.com/en-gb/learning/video/what-is-http-live-streaming/) streams.
 - [fzf](https://github.com/junegunn/fzf) 🔥 which is used as a better alternative to the ui.
 - [rofi](https://github.com/davatorium/rofi) 🔥 which is used as another alternative ui + the the desktop entry ui